sofiabsilva/learning-path/README.md

    - Working on builing my art gallery website.

 # Next Steps
-   - Create a custom wordpress theme for my website - and it's content (to display my artwork).
+   - Have my first custom wordpress theme working
    - Start working on the FreeCodeCamp algorithm challenges and JS projects.
 Exciting times!
+   - Take more advanced Udacity JS courses
+   - Do the Javascript 30 course/challenge